 Clean or Encapsulate the Mold

 After the mold remover has dried, the mold spores are dead but the mold physically remains.
-You may choose to paint over the mold with latex paint or remove the mold with dish detergent and hot water.
+You may choose to paint over the mold with an encapsulating product designed for this purpose or remove the mold with dish detergent and hot water.